cuter-testing/cuter/README.md

 This is the source tree for CutEr a concolic testing tool for the Erlang functional programming language.

-Caution: This tool is still under development!
+***CAUTION: This tool is still under heavy development!
+There will be stable version available by the end of 2014!***

 Dependencies
 ------------